 We believe that an open honest transparent organisation is the best way to show that we really do care.
-Many victims have suffered a lifetime of controlling abuse and sometimes trusting someone is difficult.
+Many victims have experienced a lifetime of controlling abuse and sometimes trusting someone is difficult.
 Below is a summary of our more recent history and our future plans.

-NCDV started as a charity but with no government funding available we decided to change to a private limited company, supplying our services free to the public by charging solicitors for the work we do compile documents for court applications.
+NCDV started as a charity but with no government funding available we decided to change to a private limited company, in 2021 we changed our status to a Community Interest Company.

 Working with our solicitors’ panel we can cover nearly the whole of England, we are actively encouraging more solicitors’ firms to join the panel to create an even larger network of support options.

 Our aim is to provide a free, fast emergency injunction service to survivors of domestic abuse regardless of their financial circumstances, race, gender or sexual orientation and we will continue to innovate our service to provide this.

 The next evolution for NCDV was to find a legal resource for our clients to give them a better and more professional service.

 After years of planning the National Legal Service was created with our clients best interests at heart.

 Their legal team will directly help victims which means NCDV will be able to offer a more professional, quicker, give a better, faster and fuller service as well as allowing development of additional support services outside of NCDV.

 Due to new regulatory advice in 2017, we no longer charged solicitors for the documentation we provide them.

 NCDV challenged this decision.